 Osane joined Deusto International Relations office in 2008 and has been a member of IRPO since its inception in 2011.
 Her main area of activity is the support to DEUSTO research teams in attracting international talent through Horizon Europe Excellent Science Pillar, notably the Marie Skolodowska Curie Actions and the European Research Council.
 She also supports the internationalisation of research in the areas of Sustainable and Creative Cities and Communities.
 In this line, she coordinates the Interdisciplinary Research Platform B-creative.
 She is in charge of the improvement processes at IRPO.
 Osane holds a Law Degree from the University of Deusto, a Master in Legal Practice from the Institute of Law and Business (IDEM) and in Euroculture from Rijksuniversiteit Groningen.

 Project management unit

 Silvia Fernández Tobío

-Silvia holds a degree in Chemical Engineering from the University of Santiago de Compostela, (Spain) and a Master in Advanced Process Engineering from Loughborough University (United Kingdom).
-She has over 10 years of international management consulting experience at Arthur D. Little Ltd and 2.5 years of experience as Research Funding Coordinator at the Research Strategy Office of the University of Cambridge, United Kingdom.
-She has worked worldwide in a large number of projects in the Higher Education, Energy and Chemical, and in the Travel and Transport sectors.
-In IRPO, Silvia coordinates the Gender Interdisciplinary Research Platform and is responsible for monitoring DEUSTO’s indicators on international projects.
+Silvia holds a degree in Chemical Engineering from the University of Santiago de Compostela and a Master in Advanced Process Engineering from Loughborough University.
+She has over 10 years of international management consulting experience and 2.5 years of experience in the academic sector as Research Funding Coordinator at the Research Strategy Office of the University of Cambridge.
+Silvia has worked in a large number of international projects in the Higher Education, Energy and Transport sectors, in different tasks, from the preparation of project proposals, budget planning, project launch and monitoring.
+In IRPO, Silvia supports the internationalisation of research through the coordination of the Gender Interdisciplinary Research Platform as well as the management of research projects.